Atlas975/Notes/DistributedSystems/CommunicationModels/Indirect_communication.md

 ### Distributed Shared Memory (DSM)

-DSM provides an abstraction of shared memory over a distributed system, allowing programs to interact with shared data as if it were local, hiding the complexities of distribution.
-It is used primarily in environments requiring tight coupling, like clustered computing.
+- DSM provides an abstraction of shared memory over a distributed system, allowing programs to interact with shared data as if it were local, hiding the complexities of distribution.
+- It is used primarily in environments requiring tight coupling, like clustered computing.

-### Tuple Spaces
+## Tuple Spaces

-Tuple spaces offer a flexible and powerful form of indirect communication by allowing tuples (sets of named items) to be written to and read from a shared space.
-Operations on tuple spaces are associative, meaning they are based on the content of the tuples rather than explicit addresses.
+- Offers flexible and powerful form of indirect communication by allowing tuples (sets of named items) to be written to and read from a shared space.
+- Operations on tuple spaces are associative, meaning they are based on the content of the tuples rather than explicit addresses.

 ![[Pasted image 20240509155920.png|300|300]]

-### Challenges and Considerations

-Implementing indirect communication systems involves addressing several challenges:
+## Indirect communication considerations

-- **Efficiency:** Optimizing the routing of messages to ensure quick and efficient delivery.
+- **Efficiency:** Optimising the routing of messages to ensure quick and efficient delivery.
-- **Scalability:** Ensuring the system can handle large numbers of users and high volumes of messages.
+- **Scalability:** Ensuring the system can handle large numbers of users / high message load.
 - **Flexibility:** Allowing for changes in the network without significant disruption.

 ### Conclusion